vildekristine99/DAT250-Assignment1/dat250-expass2.md

 ### Step 4.3 - 5
 It was extremely difficult to follow the tutorial given.
 The steps was difficult to follow and I didn't realy understand which source code we were expected to use.
 Much of the confusion came from the fact that we were first given a code, but later in the tutorial you are asked to create a new java project.
 I then found out we actually needed to create a maven project and / or use the project we took from git as a starting point again.

+When I tried to get lombok to work i had some problems.
+I though I had downloaded it correctly and imported the neccessary jar to the project.
+The notation worked, but getter, setter, toString() etc. did not generate.
+So in main i could not access getters and setters.

 To look into the database i used ij in the command line (https://www.vogella.com/tutorials/ApacheDerby/article.html)
 ![image](https://user-images.githubusercontent.com/42578149/133001086-65f98ad5-08e5-4ad5-9749-f8dfa129d964.png)